-- Add half of the chopped spinach, spreading over all.
+- Add half 1 cup chopped spinach, spreading over all.

-- Sprinkle a generous amount of Parmesan cheese over the sauce.
+- Next, sprinkle a generous amount of Parmesan cheese over the sauce.
 Adding the Parmesan to the sauce layer helps to thicken it as it cooks.

 - Now repeat with another layer of ravioli, mushrooms, mozzarella, basil, spinach, sauce, and Parmesan.